quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 #### Accounting for relatedness between strains

 We expect each BXD to derive approximately 50% of its genome from C57BL/6J and 50% from DBA/2J.
-As a result, every pair of BXDs will likely be identical-by-state at a fraction of genotyped markers.
+As a result, every pair of BXDs will likely have identical genotypes at a fraction of markers.
 Pairs of more genetically similar BXDs may also have more similar mutation spectra, potentially due to shared polygenic effects on the mutation process.
 Therefore, at a given marker, if the BXDs that inherited *D* alleles are more genetically dissimilar from those that inherited *B* alleles (considering all loci throughout the genome in our measurement of genetic similarity), we might expect the aggregate mutation spectra in the two groups to also be more dissimilar.